 In 2015, we adopted an international waste strategy based on the principle “reduce, reuse, recycle” to further lead our business activities towards a circular economy.
 Suitable waste management measures have been determined and implemented at a national level.
 The ALDI SOUTH Group’s national organisations worked on systems that can comprehensively monitor the various types of waste.
 Based on this, we will implement further international and national goals and activities that ensure a sustainable approach to waste management.

 Water is a key resource and good water stewardship is a priority in our supply chains.
-The ALDI SOUTH Group has launched a new approach to water management, which will see ALDI SOUTH in Germany and HOFER in Austria as well as for internationally bought products for ALDI SUISSE collaborating with producers to implement responsible water management standards by 2022 in their fresh fruit and vegetable supply chains.
+The ALDI SOUTH Group has launched a new approach to water management, which see ALDI SOUTH in Germany and HOFER in Austria as well as for internationally bought products for ALDI SUISSE collaborating with producers implementing responsible water management standards since 2022 in their fresh fruit and vegetable supply chains.

 By starting with our 15 top selling fruit and vegetable products, we can make sure to reach a significant share of our growers and generate a positive impact for the environment and communities in the regions.
 Products include for example avocados, tomatoes, potatoes, bananas, grapes, strawberries, apples and lettuce.